Zhong-Lab-UCSD/project_sample_code/README.md

 ## Methods
+The main steps in the source code `breastCancerClassifier.R` includ:
 - Rank pre-selected 750 biomarker genes by their differential expresssion (DESeq) p-values
 - Generate subsets of biomarker genes by their rank, top 30, 60, 90, ..., 720, 750
 - Use SVM to construct classifier and evaluate their performance by ROC and AUC